jojoenco/BananaPi-M2M/README.md

 <Done>

 Apply : Save all changes and restart networking
+Retry               : Re-run the last command that failed

  Would you like to restart the first run setup and installation?
 <Ok>